 work with them, thus ensuring that all elements will work well together.
 This is in sharp contrast to the PC world, in which

 computers running the Microsoft Windows operating system can accept peripheral equipment and run software programs from thousands

 of suppliers.
 The open system environment of the PC world gives the customer far more choices than Apple's closed system,

 but is more likely to lead to problems, such as system crashes and the inability to print documents because of compatibility

 problems between the various pieces of hardware and software.
-The open environment has also led to the commoditisation of
+The open environment also has led to the commoditization of

 the products themselves, driving down prices and making the PC world marginally profitable at best.

 The closed-system idea struck a chord because of its potential relevance to the integrated service model taking hold in the